This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Jump to:

 If you've never had chicken and waffles, life hasn't hit the pinnacle that it truly can be.
-Because when you get buttermilk fried chicken and buttermilk waffles drizzled with maple syrup and hot sauce.
-Life starts to look different.
+Life starts to look different when you get buttermilk fried chicken and buttermilk waffles drizzled with maple syrup and hot sauce.

 Now, this isn't just any type of southern-style chicken.
 This crispy fried chicken is marinated in buttermilk, kosher salt, black pepper, cayenne pepper, garlic powder, and onion powder.
 My goal was to put as much flavor in the chicken as I legally could.